 Buying at auction can be fun, and smart buyers can get some excellent bargains in the process.
 Many people think that real estate and antiques are the only items available for sale, but auction goods run the gamut.
-From salvage cars and used to trucks and motorcycles, you can find virtually anything if you look hard enough.
+From classic cars and motorcycles to SUVs and trucks, you can find virtually anything if you look hard enough.

 Once you have located a promising auction, you need to plan your strategy properly.
 Buying from an auction can be a wonderful way to score a bargain, but only if you are a carefully shopper and an even more careful bidder.

 These tips can help you get the best possible deal the next time you go.